sing-group/seda/seda-docs/source/operations.rst

 Examples
 ++++++++

-The following example shows an input FASTA file sorted by sequence length (i.e. number of bases) in descending order.
+The following example shows an input FASTA file sorted by sequence length (i.e. number of nucleotides or amino acids) in descending order.

 Input: